Learning with Explicit Shape Priors for Medical Image Segmentation: Experiment

 \subsection{Visualizations of shape priors and skipped features}

-In this section, we will probe into the qualitative results of shape priors and skipped features comprehensively.
+In this section, we probe into the qualitative results of shape priors and skipped features.
 In fact, they are mutually enhanced.
-We will firstly talk about the influences of skipped features on explicit shape priors.
+We first discuss the impact of skipped features on explicit shape priors.
 As mentioned in section \ref{different paradigms about shape priors}, explicit shape priors are iteratively updated under the guidance of skipped convolutional features, then optimized shape priors will activate regions of interest.
 We visualize two cases from the BraTS 2020 dataset in Figure \ref{shape priors}.
 Case (a) illustrates generated explicit shape priors from different stages.
 Specifically, shape priors consist of N-channel attention maps, in which N refers to the number of segmentation classes, and each row represents shape priors from each stage.
 We can figure it out that shape priors reveal more accurate activation maps for the ground truth region as the top-to-down process.
-In particular, wrongly activated regions in the first stage will be suppressed in the second and third stage of SPM.
+In particular, wrongly activated regions in the first stage will be suppressed in the second and third stages of SPM.
 Here in our visualization results, there exists a phenomenon called the reverse activation \cite{fan2020pranet}, which means that all regions except the ground truth area are activated.
 A canonical example is visualized in the last stage and last channel of shape priors in case (b).
-We claim that this phenomenon results from the global shape priors, which bring global contexts and abundant texture information for the whole regions, even including regions from the background.
-In essence, it is simple to locate the ROIs via reverse attentions, in which ROIs are highlighted with distinct contours.
+We claim that this phenomenon results from the global shape priors, which bring global contexts and sufficient texture information for the whole region, even including regions from the background.
+In essence, it is simple to locate the ROIs via reverse attention, in which ROIs are highlighted with distinct contours.
 From this point of view, reverse activation is similar to positive activation.